kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 The CIA has learned, from eavesdropping and in-person surveillance of his apartment that their charade is very easy to recognize by anyone who’s ever attended church regularly.
 In an effort to improve it, they have had their actors studying footage of Mount Calvary Baptist Church.

-They also realized they had to do something to counter the actions taken by Micah in his initial letter since Rev. Williams never submitted to the oral swab for DNA testing.
+They also realized they had to do something to counter the actions taken by Micah in his initial letter since Rev. Williams never submitted to the requested oral swab for DNA testing to prove his identity.

 After hearing Micah say, “To become a member of Mount Calvary one has to get in their ass in the baptismal, there’s simply no other way.”
-The CIA cleaned the chemical cremation, installed a seat, and begin baptizing new members.
+The CIA removed the chemical cremation from the baptismal, installed a first of its kind seat, and begin baptizing new members.

 [[https://github.com/Mission23/mcbcmf/blob/base/assets/Photos/Baptism.JPG|alt=Baptism]]

 Micah lost his mind.

 It took him a while to realize how they could get it so wrong and then he figured it out.
 Sermons, weddings, funerals and even communion services have been videotaped in the past.
 But at Mount Calvary, Micah says, “Everything about baptisms is old fashioned, there’s no instrumentation just one old spiritual is sung.
 I doubt anyone ever videotaped one.
-Further, if pictures are taken, they’d be taken from the front, not the service entrance to the baptismal.”
-(He’s intentionally withholding the song.)
+Further, if pictures are taken, they’d be taken from the front, not the service entrance (entry/exit on the side) to the baptismal.”
+(He’s intentionally withholding the name of the song, and refuses to sing it.)

 Micah adds about the baptisms of late, “The family pictured on Facebook looks eerily like my uncle, aunt, and their grandchildren.
 All of which did not go to church and they are all missing today.”
 He adds, “Yes, I said it’s a family operation… But not all of the family participated.”